Your enquiry has been successfully sent

 1) Movement ecology

 Understanding what drives the movement behaviour of a species is a powerful way to begin to estimate where a species may distribute itself in space and time.
-Individual organisms can exhibit particular behaviour during all three stages of movement (initiation, transportation and deposition) that can be influenced by multiple environmental and biological factors.
+Individual organisms can exhibit behaviours during all three stages of movement (initiation, transportation and deposition) that can be influenced by multiple environmental and biological factors.
 Understanding these processes allows us to model what the likely implications might be for the population distribution in space and time.

-Key previous research:
+Key research:

 * Flying-fox (fruit bat) movement and foraging behaviour with implications for Hendra virus risk (RIRDC funded)